rishvanth-kp/its_a_scam/doc/content/bc_count_matrix.md

 `-b`: Only the SAM/BAM entries that match a barcode in this file are processed.
 [Required].

-`-t` A bed file with the regions of interest.
+`-r` A bed file with the regions of interest.
 A fourth column is expected that contains a unique name for each region.
 [Required].

 `-s` Number of bases to add to the  ends of each region in the above bed